Outback Steakhouse Steamed Green Beans

 4. When the green beans are done, please place them in a bowl.

-5. Add about half of the butter sauce and stir the green beans until they are coated with the sauce.
+5. Add half of the butter mixture and stir the green beans until they are coated with the sauce.

 a bowl of homemade Outback Steakhouse green beans